Public Works: Capital Projects (8500D)

 Percent of Projects on Track to be Completed Within Budget/Schedule

-The Program met its target of projects on track to be completed within budget and on schedule.
-At fiscal year-end, the construction of 55 projects was completed with an additional 15 under construction.
-Recruitments are currently underway to fill several Construction Project Manager vacancies, which the Program believes will allow it to continue to meet its goals.
+The Program is projected to meet its target of projects on track to be completed within budget and on schedule.
+The Program filled four construction managers positions to increase project delivery.
+The Program is also scheduled to hire three Construction Management firms in January 2019 to augment the Program’s construction project resources.
+Recruitments are currently underway to fill the Energy Program Manager and the Space Planning Coordinator vacancies, which the Program believes will allow it to continue to meet its goals.

 Percent of New Projects Not Started in the Same Year Funded and Not Completed Within Two Years, Excluding Multi-Year Projects